mdestombes/minecraft_bukkit_server/README.md

 ### DiscordSRV plugin configuration

 The DiscordSRV configuration is made with the input environment variable mentioned upper.
 So...
-Your lonmy need is to put them at the initialization of your container as:
+You only need to set them to initialization of your container as:
 `docker run -it -v /my/path/to/minecraft:/minecraft/data/:rw -p 25565:25565 -p 8123:8123 -e EULA=true -e DISCORD_BOT_TOKEN=[the_bot_token]